aws-samples/hello-go-cdk/README.md

 - An AWS account.
 If you don't already have one, follow the [Setting Up Your AWS Environment](https://aws.amazon.com/getting-started/guides/setup-environment/) getting started guide for a quick overview.
 - The AWS Command Line Interface (AWS CLI) installed.
 Visit [Set Up the AWS CLI](https://aws.amazon.com/getting-started/guides/setup-environment/module-three/) for instructions on installing and configuring.
 - The AWS Cloud Development Kit (AWS CDK) installed.
 Visit [Get Started with AWS CDK](https://aws.amazon.com/getting-started/guides/setup-cdk/?pg=gs&sec=gtkaws) for step-by-step instructions.
-- The CDK installed.
-You can find instructions for installing the CDK [here](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).
+- Go 1.19 installed  You can [download a binary release](https://go.dev/dl/) suitable for your system.
 - You can either use AWS CodeCommit as your git repository or create a GitHub repo along with an AWS CodeStar [GitHub connection](https://docs.aws.amazon.com/codepipeline/latest/userguide/connections-github.html).
 [Create a connection to GitHub](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html) contains those instructions.
 - Optional for HTTPS: A domain with a Route 53 [public hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html)

 ## Test HelloApp container

-You can start the local code by building and running a container.
+If you have docker installed, you can locally run the app by building and running a container.

 ```bash
 cd HelloApp